Lesson 4

 • If code under a copyleft license is used within another codebase, the latter must also be released under a copyleft license (but it is not mandatory to release it!).

 • The most famous example is the GNU Public License, used for Linux, Emacs, Bash, and your beloved GCC.
 It is called a viral license: if a program “touches” copyleft code, it automatically becomes copyleft itself, even if it merely links to it.
-(Many detest it for this!)
+(This viral nature is often a point of contention!)

 European Union Public License (EUPL)